Earlier Is Better to Catch Hearing Loss

 for developing language.
 Poor hearing can slow down that progress for both speaking

-of the following risk factors:
+of these risk factors:

-History of severe jaundice requiring blood transfusion
+History of severe yellowing of eyes and skin (jaundice) needing a blood transfusion

 Family history of childhood hearing loss